funcool/promesa/README.md

 ;; => 2
 ```

+NOTE: example only work on JVM because the evident lack of blocking
+primitives on JS runtime.

 ## Contributing

 If you miss something, feel free to open an issue for a discussion.
 If